-- 4.1 Where the procurement involves any of the following criteria the Procurement Team must be consulted: - Where the Total Value exceeds the relevant Public Procurement Thresholds (see QSG). - Where the opportunity is likely, in view of its characteristics, to be of cross-border interest and therefore attract potential suppliers from outside the UK. - Where any staff of the Council or an existing supplier spend the majority of their time providing the services which are to be procured (investigation would be needed to identify any potential TUPE implications in advance and obtain/provide employee liability information). - The procurement involves leasing agreements. - Where it is proposed to use a supplier's own terms or any other form of contract which is not one of those normally used by the Council for other matters. - Procurement of application software with a Total Value above £75,000. - Agreements involving the development of land for public benefit. - Where it is proposed to extend or vary an existing contract. - Any collaborative procurements where the Council is working with other authorities to procure. - Where it is proposed to enter into a new contract with an existing supplier without competition (such as a new contract for a line of business software system). - Where the procurement is complex in any other way or involves unusual risks.
+Where the procurement involves any of the following criteria the Procurement Team and the Director must be consulted:

+- 4.1 Where the Total Value exceeds the relevant Public Procurement Thresholds (see QSG);- - 4.2 Where the opportunity is likely, in view of its characteristics, to be of cross-border interest and therefore attract potential suppliers from outside the UK;- - 4.3 Where any staff of the Council or an existing supplier spend the majority of their time providing the services which are to be procured (investigation would be needed to identify any potential TUPE implications in advance and obtain/provide employee liability information);- - 4.4 The procurement involves leasing agreements; - 4.5 Where it is proposed to use a supplier's own terms or any other form of contract which is not one of those normally used by the Council for other matters;- - 4.6 Procurement of application software with a Total Value above £75,000;-

+- 4.7 Agreements involving the development of land for public benefit;- - 4.8 Where it is proposed to extend or vary an existing contract; - 4.9 Any collaborative procurements where the Council is working with other authorities to procure. - 4.10 Where it is proposed to enter into a new contract with an existing supplier without competition (such as a new contract for a line of business software system);- - 4.11 Where the procurement is complex in any other way or involves unusual risks.